AngularPlus/AngularPlus/README.md

 ngplusOverlay directive in action.

 Note: This directive was created for a prototype project and has only been tested with Chrome and IE10+.
 It's intended to provide a starting point, evolve over time (please contribute!), and hopefully save someone some time.

+###Options

+- `ngplus-overlay-delay-in="50"` indicates the number of milliseconds to wait before showing the overlay.
+This is useful so we do not have a flicker for super short XHR.
+Default is 500 ms.
+- `ngplus-overlay-delay-out="700"` indicates the number of milliseconds to keep the overlay around after the last XHR has completed.
+Default is 500 ms.
+- `ngplus-overlay-animation="dissolve-animation"` indicates the CSS animation to apply.
+Must be an animation that supports the AngularJS standard for ngShow/ngHide.
+This is an optional setting.